aashishgupta20/jantastatistics/content/authors/admin/_index.md

 My work has received support from the the Civil Registration and Vital Statistics Fellowship of the International Union for the Scientific Study of Population.
 As well as the Marie Skłodowska-Curie Fellowship (at Oxford University) of the European Commission.
 I was awarded the Dorothy Thomas Award by the Population Association of America in 2021.

 This blog is more or less in the genre of brief notes meant for a small set of people who are interested in these things.
 In Hindi, demography is जन-सांख्यिकी, or people statistics.
-The subtitle, "adventures in 'reducing people to numbers.' and words." is not meant to be taken seriously.
-The other subtitle I considered was "demography in the world's largest democracy".
-But that is more ambitious.
-And I am really not sure about the extent to which this blog would be about demography.
+The original subtitle for this blog was "adventures in 'reducing people to numbers.' and words."
+But "demography (and other things) in the largest democracy" is perhaps more serious.
+I am still not sure about the extent to which this blog would be about demography.
 We will see.

 Over the years, I have learnt a lot from comments and feedback.
 Please do feel free to write to me if you have any comments, disagreements, or suggestions.
 Thank you!